 That may be why more prepaid card users that purchase in stores are surprised by unexpected fees.
 According to our survey, 25% of those that bought in stores said their prepaid card’s fees were higher than expected, compared to only 14% of those that bought online.

 With prepaid cards, how you use the card can have a big impact on fees.
-There are some easy adjustments that you can make, like minimizing ATM usage and cash loads, that can make a big impact on fees, even with your current card.
+There are some easy adjustments that you can make, like minimizing ATM usage and cash loads, that can cut the fees, even with your current card.

 But if you’re looking for cost-saving options that your card doesn’t have, then it may be time to get a better prepaid card.